Troy Neal

-Troy Neal is an American former professional American football player who played for the New York Jets of the National Football League.
+Troy Neal is a former professional American football player who played for the New York Jets of the National Football League.
 He attended Townsend Park High School, a segregated blacks-only school in Pine Bluff, Arkansas, and the University of Arkansas at Pine Bluff.
 He played for the Jets in the 1974 preseason before suffering a career-ending knee injury against the Denver Broncos.